Lloyd J. Beall

-Colonel Lloyd James Beall (October 19, 1808 – November 10, 1887) was a senior officer of the Confederate States Marine Corps who served as the Commandant of the Confederate States Marine Corps from May 23, 1861, to April 9, 1865.
+Lloyd James Beall (October 19, 1808 – November 10, 1887) was a Confederate military officer who served with the Confederate States Marine Corps.
+He attained the rank of colonel and served as the Commandant of the Confederate States Marine Corps from May 23, 1861, to April 9, 1865.

 Early life and career

 Lloyd James Beall was born at Fort Adams, Rhode Island, the son of Brevet Major Lloyd Beall of the United States Army, cousin of George Beall, and descendant of Ninian Beall, immigrant to Maryland from Scotland.
 His father, Lloyd Beall, was wounded at Germantown during the Revolution, served as mayor of Georgetown, D.C., from 1797 to 1799, and in 1814 during the War of 1812 was a Major of Artillery stationed at Fort McHenry near Baltimore.
 Lloyd James Beall's mother was Elizabeth Waugh Jones, daughter of Hon.
 Thomas Jones of Patapsco Neck, Judge of the Maryland Court of Appeals (1778–1806).
 His two brothers, Benjamin Lloyd Beall and John were to become officers and remain in the U.S. Army during the Civil War.
 He was a distant cousin of John Yates Beall, Confederate privateer and spy, executed during the Civil War.

 Beall graduated from the United States Military Academy at West Point, New York, in 1830.
-He also attended the Cavalry School of Saumur, France, from 1840 to 1842 to learn the French Army's system of Dragoon exercise.
+He also attended the Saumur Cavalry School in France, from 1840 to 1842 to learn the French Army's system of Dragoon exercise.
 In 1844, Beall was promoted to major in the U.S. Army.
 He served in the Black Hawk and Seminole Wars, as well as in the Mexican–American War.
 He was a U.S. Army paymaster stationed at St. Louis, Missouri, when the Civil War began.

 A summary of Beall's U.S. Army career follows: